Some minimal bimolecular mass-action systems with limit cycles: Wilhelm oscillator

 In 2009, Thomas Wilhelm mentioned a bimolecular reaction network with $3$ species and $4$ reactions that admit a supercritical Andronov--Hopf bifurcation, and thus, a stable limit cycle \cite[Discussion]{wilhelm:2009}.
 Namely, he introduced the mass-action system

 Since two-species bimolecular mass-action systems do not admit a limit cycle \cite{pota:1983}, one needs at least three species for the existence of a limit cycle.
 For a three-species bimolecular mass-action system to admit a limit cycle, the underlying network must have a three-dimensional stoichiometric subspace \cite{pota:1985}.
-A three-species mass-action system with only three reactions and a three-dimensional stoichiometric subspace is of deficiency-zero, and hence, by \Cref{thm:dfc0_noLC}, do not admit any periodic solution.
+A three-species mass-action system with only three reactions and a three-dimensional stoichiometric subspace has deficiency zero, and hence, by \Cref{thm:dfc0_noLC}, does not admit any periodic solution.
 Consequently, in this sense, the bimolecular mass-action system \eqref{eq:W_original_ode} is a minimal one with a limit cycle.
+A classification of all bimolecular mass-action systems with three species and four reactions that admit an Andronov--Hopf bifurcation has been recently worked out in \cite{banaji:boros:2022}.

 We now analyse the Wilhelm oscillator \eqref{eq:W_original_ode}.
 In particular, we show that the Andronov--Hopf bifurcation is always supercritical. \begin{theorem} For the mass-action system \eqref{eq:W_original_ode} the following statements hold. \begin{enumerate}[(i)] \item The system is competitive. \item There exists a unique positive equilibrium, it is given by